gabrieltmjr/aquapipe-prolog/README.md

 - *Mode* - One of the 2 Game Modes of AquaPipe: 3x3 or 4x4
 - *Players (or F/S)* - Can be h/h, h/pc, pc/h, pc/pc, where h -> Human, pc -> Computer
-- *Difficulty* - represents the difficulty of the PC, it can be Random, Greedy or Minimax
+- *Level* - represents the level of the PC, it can be Random, Greedy or Minimax

 ### Internal Game State Representation